 Enter the primary and secondary currents of the transformer into the calculator to determine the CT ratio.
+This calculator can also evaluate the primary or secondary currents given the other two variables are known.

 - All Electrical Calculators